KHOUTAIBI/AI-DeepLearning/README.md

 - PSOLA Algoirthm for audio speed/pitch modification
 - Non Negative Matrix Factorization (NMF)

+### deeplearning
+- MLP labs for regression and classification
+- CNN labs for image recognition and vision

 ## Getting Started

 To run the notebooks: